 No one sees anything despite the weapons being under radar fire control.
 The controller confirms a direct hit, but the object is still moving towards the ship.
 Suddenly something hits the force field fence, and a huge monster appears outlined in the energy flux.
 The crew open fire, but seem to do little good.
-A number of men move forward but are quickly killed.
+Two of the crewmen forward but are quickly killed.
 The pilot Farman runs forward and is also killed.

 They are met at the door by Robby, who disarms them.
 Altair appears and countermands the orders given to Robby by her father.
 Seeing a chance, Doc sneaks into the office.
 Altair argues with Adams about trying to make Morbius return home; she ultimately declares her love for him.

 Robby appears carrying the injured Doc.
 Struggling to speak and in heavy pain, Doc explains that the Krell succeeded in their great experiment.
 However they forgot about the subconscious monsters they would release.
 Monsters from the I.D.

 Morbius sees the dead body of Doc, and makes a series of ugly comments.
 His daughter reminds him that Doc is dead.
 Morbius' lack of care convinces Altair she is better off going with Adams.
 Morbius tries to talk Adams out of taking Altair.

 Adams demands an explanation of the I.D.
 Morbius realizes he is the source of the creature killing everyone.
 The machine the Krell built was able to release his inner beast, the subconscious monster dwelling deep inside his ancestral mind.